shubhpsd/githubfetch/README.md

 githubfetch --config
 ```

-Your token needs only the `read:user` scope to work properly.
+Your token needs the `read:user` scope to work properly.
+For contribution heatmap functionality, the `user` scope is required.

 ## Requirements